G. S. Sareen: Partnership with The Breast Cancer Research Foundation

-Sareen is also an ambassador to The Breast Cancer Research Foundation, based in New York.
+Sareen is also an ambassador to The Breast Cancer Research Foundation, based in New York since 2011.
 In 2012, he launched a pink side wall tire designed specifically to support the campaign.

 The pink side wall highlights the pink color of the fight again breast cancer.
 So far the company has donated over US$1.4 million, funding 28,000 hours of research to the cause.